-Among the rest of the population (those lucky enough to have avoided coming of age during the Great Recession), the divorce rate continues to rise.
+Among the rest of the population (those lucky enough to have avoided coming of age during the Great Recession of 2007-2009), the divorce rate continues to rise.
 For all age groups age 35 and older, the divorce rate has increased, but it is most pronounced among older Americans.
-Among those aged 55 to 64, the risk of divorce has more than doubled since 1990 (from 5 people per 1,000 adults in 1990, to 11 people per 1,000 adults in 2012).
+Among those aged 55 to 64, the risk of divorce has more than doubled since 1990 (from 5.1 people per 1,000 adults in 1990, to 12 people per 1,000 adults in 2017).
 For those 65 and older, the divorce rate has more than tripled over the same period, rising from 1.8 per 1,000 adults to 5.0.
 The trend is even more pronounced for women over age 65, who are now divorcing at more than four times the rate than they were in 1990.

 A significant factor in the higher divorce rate among older Americans is the shifting meaning of marriage in America.
 Where once being a good provider or a good homemaker was enough, now spouses are expected to be good friends, loving companions, and chore-sharers.
 Another important factor driving “gray divorce” is the fact that a larger proportion of married older adults are in remarriages, which are statistically more prone to divorces than first marriages.

 The fact that Americans are living longer and often healthier lives, means that people can look forward to living many years past retirement, and makes the need for happiness in a marriage even more acute.
 The high divorce rate over the past several decades means that there are now larger numbers of divorced people in the population and this has reduced the social stigma formerly associated with divorce.
 Add to this the opportunities afforded by social media and online dating, which allow people in their 50’s, 60’s and 70’s to meet someone and begin developing a satisfying relationship before ever stepping outside.